 A note on the cranberry juice, be sure to find unsweetened cranberry juice rather than sweetened cranberry juice cocktail as it will make your Bay Breeze too sweet.
 The pineapple juice gives it all the sweetness you need!

-Can you use rum in lieu of vodka?
+Can you use rum in lieu of vodka in a Bay Breeze drink?

 How to Serve a Bay Breeze Cocktail